esl/MongooseIM/doc/configuration/auth.md

-The `auth` section is used to choose and configure the **methods** which are used by MongooseIM to authenticate connecting users.
+The `auth` section is used to choose and configure the **method** which is used by MongooseIM to authenticate connecting users.
 The following methods are supported:

 * `internal` - stores the user accounts in an internal Mnesia database,